michaloblastni/eeg_test_for_ti/README.md

 ```

 It will classify using the new AI model whether the test subject is a targeted individual or a healthy control, and it will also report the probability value P.

+ZUNA can remove artifacts and upsample from 8 to 16 channels.